Toungo, Nigeria

 Toungo is a town and Local Government Area of Adamawa State, Nigeria.

+Demography

+In a 2023 demographic survey of Internally displaced persons (IDPs), the local government was found to be majorly Fulfulde and Chamba speaking.
+The most commonly reported languages (spoken at homes and places of primary residence) present in the local government area were; Fulfulde, specifically Eastern or Adamawa Fulfulde – 41.2%, Chamba Donga – 32.8% and Hausa – 15.4%.
+Other languages included; Mumuye – 3.6%, English – 2.1%, Longuda – 1.0%, Kanuri – 2.8%, Waja – 0.9%, Marghi – 0.9% and Tiv – 0.5%.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

 Climate

-Toungo has a tropical wet and dry or savanna climate and is zero meters (0 feet) above sea level (Aw classification).
-The district averages a yearly temperature of 32.97oC (91.35oF), which is 3.51% higher than the national average for Nigeria.
-Toungo generally experiences 147.68 wet days (40.46% of the time) and receives about 123.47 millimeters (4.86 inches) of precipitation each year.
+Toungo has a tropical wet and dry or savanna climate and is zero metres/feet above sea level (Aw classification).
+The district averages a yearly temperature of 32.97 °C, which is 3.51% higher than the national average for Nigeria.
+Toungo generally experiences 147.68 wet days (40.46% of the time) and receives about 123.47 millimetres (4.86 inches) of precipitation each year.